phracker/sxm-client/docs/usage.rst

 HTTP Proxy Server
 -----------------

-Create HTTP proxy server to serve HLS streams for SiriusXM channels:
+Create HTTP proxy server to serve HLS streams for SXM channels:

 .. code-block:: console

     $ sxm --username myuser --password mypassword

-This will start a HTTP server that a player that supports HLS (QuickTime, VLC, ffmpeg, etc) you can access a SiriusXM channel at http://127.0.0.1:9999/channel.m3u8 where "channel" is the channel name, ID, or Sirius channel number.
+This will start a HTTP server that a player that supports HLS (QuickTime, VLC, ffmpeg, etc) you can access a SXM channel at http://127.0.0.1:9999/channel.m3u8 where "channel" is the channel name, ID, or Sirius channel number.